conduktor/conduktor-docs/docs/guide/tutorials/sni-routing.md

 <GlossaryTerm>SNI</GlossaryTerm> routing reduces the number of Gateway ports exposed to clients.

 Unlike port mapping, which differentiates brokers based on the port a client connects to, **SNI routing distinguishes brokers by the hostname the client wants to connect to**.
-This allows the Gateway to expose a single port while directing traffic to the appropriate broker based on the client's requested hostname.
+This allows Gateway to expose a single port while directing traffic to the appropriate broker based on the client's requested hostname.

 This is particularly useful if you are: